- Research and Projects

 PenCLAHRC's Exeter office is located in South Cloisters, at the University of Exeter's St Luke's Campus.

-Important: on arrival at St Luke's campus, please follow the signs for South Cloisters/Info at St Luke's.
+Important: on arrival at St Luke's campus, please follow the signs for South Cloisters/Info@St Luke's.
 There is no longer a visitor reception desk located in the main Medical School Building.

 On foot from Exeter City Centre

 St Luke's campus is within easy walking distance of Exeter city centre.
-The city centre map shows the location of St Luke’s Campus in relation to the main University of Exeter campus at Streatham; the Royal Devon & Exeter (RD&E) Hospital Wonford and Heavitree sites; County Hall; Exeter St David’s/Exeter Central train stations; the bus and coach station; the City Centre Park & Ride stops; and the main public car parks.
+The city centre map shows the location of St Luke’s Campus in relation to the main University of Exeter campus at Streatham; the Royal Devon & Exeter (RD&E) Hospital Wonford and Heavitree sites; County Hall; Exeter St David’s/Exeter Central train stations; the bus and coach station; and the main public car parks.

 Exeter is a Cycling Demonstration Town and the University is well served with traffic-free cycle routes.
 An Exeter Cycle map is available to dowload from the Cycle Devon website.
 Please see the University's Sustainability website for more information on campus facilities for cyclists, including cycle parking.

-Exeter Central - Branch line services from local stations and North Devon, Torbay/Teignbridge and East Devon, plus the South West Trains service from London Waterloo.
-Please use bus services D or H for onward travel to St Luke's Campus, please use bus service D, alighting in Magdalen Road, or H, alighting in College Road.
+Exeter Central - Branch line services from local stations and North Devon, Torbay, Teignbridge and East Devon, plus the South West Trains service from London Waterloo.
+For onward travel to St Luke's Campus, please use bus service D, alighting in Magdalen Road, or H, alighting in College Road.

-The St Luke's Campus is served by the D and H bus routes.
-The D bus route includes Digby, St Luke’s Campus, the City Centre and Streatham Campus.
-The H bus route includes the RD&E Wonford site, St Luke’s Campus, the City Centre, Exeter Central Station and Exeter St David’s station, Cowley Bridge and Streatham Campus (download the D and H Bus Timetable PDF here).
+St Luke's Campus is served by the D and H bus routes.
+The D bus route includes Digby, Pynes Hill, Heavitree Road, St Luke’s Campus (Magdalen Road), the City Centre, Exeter Central station and Streatham Campus.
+The H bus route includes Digby, Broadfields, the RD&E Wonford site, St Luke’s Campus (College Road), the City Centre, Exeter Central Station and Exeter St David’s station.
+Click here for a map of the Exeter bus network showing the full routes.